Registration open through 8/9/2018 11:59 PM Eastern Time (US & Canada)

 LAYING A FOUNDATION: DEFINING ARTS INTEGRATION For Administrators, Arts Specialists, Teaching Artists, and Teachers of All Grade Levels Many of the Kennedy Center's professional development offerings are based on a philosophy and practice of teaching called arts integration.
 So what is arts integration?
 This session unpacks the Kennedy Center's definition and gives you the opportunity to uncover the characteristics of quality integration.
 In addition, the session includes your participation in an arts-integrated lesson and examines how arts-integrated instruction aligns with current learning principles and best practice.

-Registration is or free to SOEL members.
+Registration is free to SOEL members.

 Washtenaw Intermediate School District